SamuelSchmidgall/AgentLaboratory/README.md

       - `--google-api-key`: Google API key
       - `--anthropic-api-key`: Anthropic API key

-    > [!NOTE]
-    > You must at least provide an API key for use.
-    > Even you run a local Ollama, you must provide an "ollama" string as the API key.

     **LLM Settings:**
     - `--llm-backend`: Backend LLM to use (default: "o1-mini"), please ensure your model string is correct, here is some common models:
       - OpenAI: "o1", "o1-preview", "o1-mini", "gpt-4o"